TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/mathacl_trig_op/README.md

 The value of op2Sin should be 0.707 (0x5A7B0D41).
 The value of op3Cos should be 0.
 The value of op3Sin should be 1 (0x7FFFFFFF).
+After the values have been calculated, LED1 will turn on to signal example is complete.
+USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.